 Office hours: Mondays 10-11, Thursdays 9-10, Sitterson 258.
 We can schedule meetings at other times as needed; send email to the instructor.

 Email list: Be sure to subscribe to the email list for this course.
-You subscribe at https://fafnir.cs.unc.edu/mailman/listinfo/comp715, and you send mail to the list at firstname.lastname@example.org.
+You subscribe by sending email to the instructor, and you send mail to the list at firstname.lastname@example.org.
 It is moderated, so only Russ gets to see the SPAM.

-Homework page: See http://images.cs.unc.edu/comp715_2013 to upload your homework assignments and to comment on the others.
+Homework page: See http://images.cs.unc.edu/comp715_2014 to upload your homework assignments and to comment on the others.
 This is a repository that is visible to everyone in the class (protected by a password we will all know).
 It will include your homework submissions, comments by other students on your submisions, and comments from me on your submissions.
-The best of these (winners, and those that have particular benefits) will be distributed in poster form, and on various visualization web pages (at Kitware, at Sandia National Labs, on MADAI.us) as examples for others to follow; the techniques they show may also be implemented in ParaView or VTK or other tools and made broadly available.
+Some of these (winners, those that have particular benefits, those that make good examples, etc.) will be distributed in poster form, and on various visualization web pages (at Kitware, at Sandia National Labs, on MADAI.us) as examples for others to follow; the techniques they show may also be implemented in ParaView or VTK or other tools and made broadly available.

 Potential Projects: I'm collecting these.